9init/foodics/README.md

-# Foodics Pay - Online Wallet Application
+# Foodics Pay - Online Transaction Processing Application

-A production-ready online wallet application built with Laravel for receiving and sending money across multiple banks and currencies.
+A production-ready online transaction processing application built with Laravel for receiving and sending money across multiple banks and currencies.

 ## Table of Contents